anooptejt/opsmx-spinnaker-operator/scripts/README.md

     kubernetes.io/ingress.class: nginx
     # kubernetes.io/tls-acme: "true"
 ```
+On K8s this example uses the nginx ingress class.
+On OpenShift 4 the ingress class is replaced with the LoadBalancer ingress class.
+The domain is also changed, where example.com is replaced with the domain of the Openshift cluster. e.g., spinnaker.apps-example.org.

 ## changing versions
 The Halyad container, and deployed spinnaker version, are controlled with the following variables.
 Where the spinnakerVersion has to match a supported HELM chart for now, and later a supported BOM.
 The defaults in the configuration file is the last "known good" supported.
 ```